Chweya » Property Management: Definition, Roles, Types, and Duties

 Yes, they are.
 Licensing requirements for property firms vary across states, but most mandate that property management companies obtain licenses from local real estate boards.
 Property owners should ensure that the firms they engage with hold proper licensure.

-The responsibilities of property managers typically encompass the daily administration of real estate affairs, spanning from tenant screening to coordinating repairs and upkeep.
-They receive compensation in the form of a fee or a percentage of the rental income generated by the property they manage.
-Property owners must ensure that prospective property managers hold proper licensing tailored to their state, as each state has its own set of regulations governing the activities of property managers.
+Typically, the responsibilities of property managers entail the daily administration of real estate affairs, ranging from tenant screening to coordinating repairs and upkeep.
+They receive compensation as a fee or a percentage of the rental income generated by the property they manage.